jmaldama8110/jmaldama8110/README.md

 - I’m currently working on becoming a better human being and professional web developer
 - I’m looking to collaborate on projects that contribute to this planet be a better place to live in
 - 📱 How to reach me: +52-9612338665
-- 📧 Say hi to me@josman.dev
+- 📧 Say hi to jm@aristanetworks.cloud

 ## Recent work examples: